EmilStenstrom/django-components/docs/guides/devguides/slots_and_blocks.md

         <div>hello 1 XYZ</div>
         ```

-    3. You CAN override the `block` tags of `abc.html` if my component template
+    3. You CAN override the `block` tags of `abc.html` if the component template
         uses `extends`.
 In that case, just as you would expect, the `block inner` inside
         `abc.html` will render `OVERRIDEN`: